3tta/youthimprints/README.md

 ## About

-YouthImprints is a volunteer initiative aiming to empower youth through volunteering in various fields.
+Youth Imprints is a volunteer initiative aiming to empower youth through volunteering in various fields.
 We believe in the ability of young people to create positive change, and we work to enhance their skills and active contribution to society through workshops, training sessions, and diverse volunteer projects.